cmdoret/Acastellanii_legionella_infection/README.md

 ```sh
 snakemake -j6 --use-conda
 ```
-And the pipeline should fetch required packages as it runs.
+And the pipeline should fetch required packages and data as it runs.

 ## Configuration